Ph.D., Engineering Management, Old Dominion University, May 2012

 Bachelor of Science

 Phone: (757) 683-4083

-Dr. Charles B. Daniels is a Lecturer in the Department of Engineering Management and Systems Engineering Department in the Batten College of Engineering and Technology of the Old Dominion University.
+Dr. Charles B. Daniels is a Senior Lecturer in the Department of Engineering Management and Systems Engineering Department in the Batten College of Engineering and Technology of the Old Dominion University.
 He earned a Ph.D. in Engineering Management from the Old Dominion University, a Master of Engineering Management (MEM) from the George Washington University and a Bachelor of Science degree from the State University of New York.

 Dr. Daniels has over 40 years of experience in organizational management and leadership, communications systems, information systems, management consulting, change management, employee and leadership development and quality improvement in both government and commercial enterprises.
 He has over 30 years of experience in program management for large scale, mission-critical systems; system development lifecycle analysis; planning and implementation; systems engineering; line management and engineering; culture change and management consulting.
 He has also served as a senior executive and Vice President for Engineering for a Fortune 500 commercial enterprise with several major Defense and Aerospace Companies and has managed large, complex technical enterprises with over 600 employees and over $100 million in annual revenues.

 He has supported NASA Human Space Flight, Science and Aeronautics Research programs for over 25 years at the Goddard Space Flight Center, the Johnson Space Center, the Langley Research Center, the Ames Research Center, the Marshall Space Flight Center and the Jet Propulsion Lab.
 Dr. Daniels also played a key role as a contractor executive in the design, development and implementation of several U.S. national criminal justice information systems implemented by the U.S. Federal Bureau of Investigation (FBI), including the Automated Integrated Fingerprint Identification System (AFIS).